itissid/drop_webdemo/README.md

 If you just want Zen with immersive sound and visuals, toggle the screen with the button on the top left.

+I have utilized AI (LLMs), OpenRouteService, FastAPI and K8s for building the backend as well as experimented extensively with GPT tools to help me write the code for it.
+The backend for this tech is [here](http://github.com/itissid/Drop-PoT.git)
 ----
 ## How is this about travelling?
 I consider myself a weekend traveller most of times and the Site has exactly that content.
 I go to explore the city and people around me on those days.
 This is a tool for a usecase of 1(at the moment).
 I hope it can grow.